wdzajicek/athletics-mockup/README.md

 Trying to push non-minified CSS and JS may result in merge conflicts.
 If you have a merge conflict, especially on main.css or all.min.js, try running `$ gulp --production` before trying to push again

 	$ gulp --production

+## The gulpfile.js and gulpconfig.yml

+See the comments within gulpfile.js and gulpconfig.yml for detailed explanation of what happens on running `$ gulp` or `$ gulp --production`